12 to 14 years

 Are These Dogs Good for Families? 🏡

-American Chow Bulldogs generally are great family pets, provided that they are trained correctly and socialized early.
+American Chow Bulldogs are generally great family pets, provided they are trained correctly and socialized early.
 They are a highly protective breed and will defend their family with their life.
 Unfortunately, this can also result in standoffish and dominant behavior with other dogs.
 While these dogs are rarely aggressive, they can be a handful and should not be left alone with small children.

 Does This Breed Get Along with Other Pets? 🐶 😽

 Again, their unwavering loyalty can be an issue when other animals enter their home, and they may wish to assert their dominance and protective nature.
 However, they do not have a strong prey drive and, with proper socialization, are usually great with other family pets.

 Things to Know When Owning an American Chow Bulldog